Shabir Sulthan: Career

 Shabir is a prime leader of the international Tamil music movement.
 His first album, "Alaipayuthey,” was released in 2005.
 His next album, TraffiQ (Dejavu & Nagaravaytai), was regularly played on local and international channels, including MTV Asia and Channel V, and increased his exposure throughout South East Asia.

 "Swasam – Scents of Prose" produced by High Breed Media, was released on 7 April 2012.
 The album combined various musical styles and features poetry recitations by prominent Singaporeans, including the nation's 6th President, S.R Nathan, Minister S Iswaran, former NMP Viswa Sadasivan, and others.

 Controversy

 Shabir won the inaugural Vasantham Star competition in 2005, but some controversy surrounded it.

 His initial performances received mixed reviews, with focus on his pronunciation and use of slang.
-He made it through the quarter finals, but lost in the semifinals, angering many fans.
+He made it through the quarter-finals, but lost in the semifinals, angering many fans.
 A petition signed by over 500 people was submitted to the producers, who created a wild card entry that allowed Shabir back into the competition and his win.

+In 2021, Shabir performs and sing the National Day Parade theme song "The Road Ahead", together with fellow Singaporean singers Linying, Sezairi and Shye Ann Brown.

+In 2024, Shabir performs "Majulah Singapura" at the National Day Parade.